A Historical Chronology

 LTJG Miguel Augustin was recognized as the 2009 Leon Y. McGaughey Adult Military Learner of the Year by the Commission on Military Education and Training, the first member of the U.S. Coast Guard and the first African-American Coast Guardsman to receive this award.
 He also received an honorable mention as the 2009 Coast Guard Collateral Duty Education Service Officer of the Year.

-MCPO Mary Fowkles was the first African-American female to reach SCKM in the Coast Guard Reserves.
+SKCM Mary Fowlkes was the first African-American female to reach SKCM in the Coast Guard Reserves.

-Manson K. Brown became the first African-American three-star admiral and the first Area commander when he was promoted to Vice Admiral and given command of the Pacific Area.
+Manson K. Brown became the first African-American Vice Admiral and the first Area Commander when he was promoted to Vice Admiral and given command of the Pacific Area.

 On 9 April 2010 LTJG La'Shanda Holmes became the first African-American female helicopter pilot in the Coast Guard.